oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 ### Passive Tech

 **Advance Warning!:** Blue is always prepared for the dangers ahead.
-One per *Scenario* per rank invested in this Tech, when Coach chooses to Spend (flip) an Active Omen to trigger an Escalation event, Blue can negate the event.
-The Omen is still spent, but the event does not trigger, and the Escalation Level remains at its previous position.
+One per *Scenario* per rank invested in this Tech, when Coach chooses to Spend (flip) an Active Omen to trigger an Crisis event, Blue can negate the event.
+The Omen is still spent, but the event does not trigger, and the Crisis Level remains at its previous position.

 **PLAYTEST ALTERNATE:** Blue is always prepared for the dangers ahead.
 Once per *Session* per rank invested in this Tech, when one of Coach's Jokers is revealed, Blue can choose to immediately send it to the bottom of the Deck, skipping all Joker-related events and effects.